Last Updated: August 30, 2022

 So just be pro-green space, rather than anti-development, which your opponents can too easily translate into anti-prosperity and anti-growth and anti-progress.

-Most people think suburban sprawl means ugly or cheap development, but they don't associate it with where they live.
+Most people think suburban sprawl means ugly or cheap development, but they do not associate it with where they live.
 They think it has to do with bad architecture or something.
 But the effects of urban sprawl include a negative impact on regional economics and the suburban landscape.

 Now did you think we would be talking about metropolitan politics on a website about community development?
 When we get our communities organized, we would like to think that everything in a neighborhood can be resolved without interacting much with the outside world.
 Neighborhood action requires so much effort that many people are too exhausted to think about the dynamics of the entire city or metro region.

 But many problems have to be addressed to your local government, or to your county government if you are not in an incorporated village, town, or city.
 And if folks live in a small town, they may not have thought about that "development all moved to the highway" phenomenon as suburban sprawl.
 But it's the same principle.
 Regional effectiveness impacts your urban form, or the physical shape of your metropolitan area, in two important ways:

 1. Regional competitiveness economically creates a robust or gloomy employment outlook, depending on how globalization, technology, and consumption trends have affected your region.

 Regions that are having trouble drawing in new residents tend to engage in economic sniping within the region so that some suburbs or neighborhoods can continue to grow at the expense of others.

 The outer suburbs often feel entitled to growth, even if there is no metro economic growth.